AI4PEX/Housekeeping/AI4PEX_Data_Questionnaire/questionnaire.md

   - daily
   - hourly
   - sub-hourly/minute/higher frequency
+- Where do you usually get your data from?
+Choose as many as you like:
+  - ESGF
+  - Climate Data Store (CDS)
+  - Institution central repository (CEDA/JASMIN, DKRZ...)
+  - Others (please tell us)
+- Do you plan to move data from any one site to LUMI?
+- If the answer to the above question was yes, how much data (in PB) do you need to move to LUMI?
 - Your software tools need a specific file format?
 Choose as many as you like:
   - Yes, any NetCDF4
   - Yes, NetCDF4 with CF standards